Penalty taxes on retirement plans.

-Although it’s important to contribute to your retirement plans on a regular basis, there are a few boundaries to keep in mind when deciding on how to distribute your income and when to withdraw cash from your assets.
+Although it’s important to contribute to your retirement plans on a regular basis, there are a few boundaries to keep in mind when deciding on how and when to take distributions from your retirement plans.

-Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early—i.e. before you’re 59½--may result in an additional 10% tax being levied on your withdrawal.
+Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early i.e., before you’re 59½ may result in an additional 10% penalty tax in addition to income tax at ordinary rates.

-In most cases, though, you’ll want to ensure that you’re receiving distributions from your IRA by April 1st of the year after you turn 70½ (so celebrating your 70th birthday on January 1st of 2012 would mean that you’d have to receive cash amounts from your IRA by April 1st 2014).
+In most cases, you will be required to start receiving distributions from your IRA by April 1st of the year after you turn 70½ (so celebrating your 70th birthday on January 1, 2014 would mean that you’d have to start receiving required minimum distributions from your IRA by April 1, 2015).

-If you’ve waited that long, however, you’ll most likely find yourself with two distributions in your starting year, which may result in additional taxes as your income artificially inflates for that year.
+If you’ve waited that long, however, you’ll most likely find yourself having to take two distributions in your first year, which may result in additional taxes as your income increases for that year.

-Once you start receiving distributions from your IRA, you’ll need to make sure of the following: First, they should arrive by December 31st of each year.
+Once you start receiving required minimum distributions from your IRA, you’ll need to make sure of the following:

 Remember, being mindful of the boundaries will not only save you money, it will help preserve your quality of life.